 How Long Does It Take to Get a Work Permit?

-On average, it may take anywhere between 5 to 7 months to process a work permit.
+On average, it takes between 5 to 7 months (150–210 days) for USCIS to process a work permit (Form I-765).
 The processing time also varies depending on the specific service.
 Below are the processing times for different USCIS service centers in 2022.

 - Nebraska service center: 4 to 9.5 months;